Tax Staff & Divisions

 REAL PROPERTY REAPPRAISAL / REVALUATION

 North Carolina General Statutes require that all counties conduct a reappraisal of real property at least every eight years.
-Due to the rapid changes taking place in the local real estate market, the Robeson County Board of Commissioners is considering to authorize reappraisals every four years.
+Due to the rapid changes taking place in the local real estate market, the Robeson County Board of Commissioners is considering authorizing reappraisals every four years.
 More frequent reappraisals reduce the amount of inequity that occurs due to certain areas and property types increasing in value faster than others.
 Robeson County’s most recent reappraisal becomes effective on January 1, 2018.
 During the reappraisal process the Appraisal Section develops a uniform schedule of values by analyzing; cost data, sales data, and income data.
 This schedule of values is then adopted by the Robeson County Board of Commissioners.
-The purpose of the uniform schedule of values is to insure equity in valuations.
+The purpose of the uniform schedule of values is to ensure equity in valuations.

 The county is divided into approximately 600 “appraisal neighborhoods.”
 Properties within each of these neighborhoods share many common characteristics and are affected by similar influences.
 Each appraiser has responsibility for a certain area of the county and the neighborhoods therein.
-During the reappraisal process the appraisal staff reviews all recent sales of real property within each neighborhood and applies adjustments to bring each property in line with its current market value.
+During the reappraisal process, the appraisal staff reviews all recent sales of real property within each neighborhood and applies adjustments to bring each property in line with its current market value.
 As a result of reappraisal, property values change accordingly to reflect the market trends within their neighborhood and property type.
 It would be simple for the Appraisal Section to appraise all recent sales at their sales price.
 This would not be equitable or accurate because not all sales are “arm’s- length” transactions.
 Sales between family members, related corporations, sales that are gifts, or sales involving trades do not always reflect market value.

 The needs and compulsions of the buyers and sellers may also influence sales prices.
 For example, a property may sell for less than market value if the seller is highly motivated or under duress to sell due to financial difficulties, relocation, and etc. A property may sell for higher than market value because; an organization negotiates a price for property not currently being marketed, a person moves from an area of higher prices and buys without fully investigating the market, etc. By analyzing all available sales the Appraisal Section can allow for unusual circumstances.
-The application of a schedule of values will not exactly match every sales price; however, it will insure that similar properties are assessed equitably.
+The application of a schedule of values will not exactly match every sales price; however, it will ensure that similar properties are assessed equitably.

 PRESENT USE VALUATION